 Electric, hybrid or petrol - which one is better?

 A little over ten years ago, this wouldn’t have been a question.
-These days, however, almost every car company has invested in alternative fueling, and the benefits and advantages of EVs and hybrids are starting to overtake conventional petrol-powered vehicles.
+These days, however, almost every car company has invested in alternative fueling, and the benefits and advantages of electric cars and hybrids are starting to overtake conventional petrol-powered vehicles.

 But are these newer technologies right for everyone?
 We look at the benefits and pitfalls of electric, hybrid and petrol cars to help you decide which is best.